 Purchase D. 2011.
 Keynote Speech: 'Beauvaria, Biosurfactant and Bacillus - Microbial Potential in Remediating Pollutants'.
 1st International Microorganism Conference: "Microorganisms facing their environment".
 Paris, France, 27-28 October, 2011.

 Okoroma, E.A, Purchase D., Garelick H., Morris R. and Abiola O. 2011.
 Degradation of infective prion protein by a novel enzymatic composition.
 PRION 2011, Montreal, 16-19 May, 2011.

 Khonsari, Shadi and Gonzalez Baez, Alejandra and Nguyen, Ha and Pantoja Munoz, Leonardo and Purchase, Diane (2017) A study of the inhibition of biofilm formation on multiple surfaces by a biosurfactant containing four discrete lipopeptides.
-In: Microbiology Society Annual Conference, 03-06 April, 2017, Edinburgh.
+In: Microbiology Society Annual Conference, 03-06 April 2017, Edinburgh, United Kingdom.